Struggling with Stepfamily Boundaries: Should I Cut Ties with My Stepmom for Failing to Deliver My Dad's Ashes?

 So I'm (29M), and recently I lost my dad unexpectedly.
 The shock and grief have been overwhelming.

 For background, my relationship with Margaret has been strained, to say the least.
-But after my dad's passing, I tried to mend things and asked her for a few tangible things to remember my dad by - his ashes, some photos, and maybe his favorite jersey.
+However, after my dad's passing, I tried to mend things and asked her for a few tangible items to remember my dad by—his ashes, some photos, and maybe his favorite jersey.

 She promised she'd send them to me, but weeks turned into months, and nothing arrived.
 Every time we chat or she calls, it feels like nothing's wrong.

 She never mentions the items I asked for.
-It's like she completely ignored my requests, which hurts even more during this grieving process.
+It's as if she has completely ignored my requests, which hurts even more during this grieving process.

 I've tried bringing it up gently, but she always brushes it off or changes the topic.
 I'm at a loss.